Be a Green Volunteer!

-Volunteers are an extremely important component of sustainability within the City of Bowie.
+Volunteers are an extremely important component of sustainability within the City.
 They provide helpful skills, knowledge, time, and energy to sustainability efforts across the City.
 Green Bowie strives to engage as many community members as possible in sustainability-oriented activities and events.
 Interested in volunteering?
 Check out the opportunities below!
-Contact the Sustainability Planner, Erin Oxenford with any questions or concerns.
+Contact the Sustainability Manager with any questions or concerns.

 Green Team Executive Committee

 The Green Team provides leadership to the residents, schools, and businesses of Bowie on projects to improve the economic, environmental, and social sustainability of our community.
-The committee is made up of 5 subgroups listed below.
-For more information, click here or contact the committee's staff liaison.
+The committee is made up of six subgroups listed below.
+For more information, visit the Green Team page or contact the committee's staff liaison.

 - Natural Resources hosts events such as container garden workshops, weed warrior workdays, and promotes native planting initiatives throughout the City